 How to Rent a Billboard

 Although we’re a billboard and large banner printing company, we’ve worked with tons of outdoor advertising companies during our time in business.
-So we know all the secrets of renting out a billboard.
+So we know all the ins and outs of billboard rentals.

 If you’re looking for billboard space and need to know the steps of securing the right spot, here are a few tips to keep in mind:

-WORK A DEAL-Determine your budget.
-Depending on size and location, expect to pay from $75 to $200 per month for rural sites, and from $900 to $2,500 per month for city and interstate signs.
+When renting a billboard determine your budget.
+Depending on size and location, expect to pay from $75 to $250 per month for rural sites, and from $900 to $2,500 per month for city and interstate signs.
 If you’re renting more than one billboard, negotiate a discount.
 The billboards on Sunset Boulevard in West Hollywood run $10,000 per month, whereas the monthly tab for the billboard in Paris, Texas, is $525 entering town and $375 on your way back out.
 You might get discounts for signing two-year contracts.
 Or maybe get 10% off your contract rate if a full year is paid in advance.
 Sign a three-year contract and get a vinyl and billboard install at no cost.
 There are plenty of ways to work a deal!

-GET BIDS-After you negotiate the price of your billboard…find competitive bids on your billboard vinyl.
+After you negotiate the price of your billboard…find competitive bids on your billboard vinyl.
 Billboard companies typically charge $2.00 a sq. ft. for your vinyl.
 Beware though…once a billboard company finds out that you will not be purchasing the vinyl from them, they might raise the price for a “billboard installation” Get all separate prices upfront (Printing, Installation, Monthly rate, Removal Costs).
 After all your prices are concrete, then go search for competitive bids for your vinyl.
-Typically a business owner can purchase their own billboard vinyl according to the billboard companies vinyl specs and have it shipped directly to the billboard company.
-However…you will not be able find your own installers due to insurance purposes.
+Typically a business owner can purchase their own billboard vinyl.
+Get the billboard companies vinyl specs and have it shipped directly to the billboard company.
+However…you will not be able to use your own installers due to insurance purposes.

-DESIGN-Communicate your message in 7 words or less.
+When you secure your billboard rental decide how to communicate your message in 7 words or less.
 If the billboard is near fast-moving traffic, the lettering should be at least 3 feet tall.
 Small billboards range from a 6’x12′ and large billboards can be up to 20’x60′.
+See examples of billboards that Billboards Etc has design.
 Find a location that will best suit your needs.
 Most advertising companies will work with you on your objectives, budget, concept, design, execution, and monitoring of traffic that passes by your ad.